 This is a crochet pattern for my easy beginner-friendly baby bonnet – Sunflower.
 Find out what inspired me to design this pattern, what yarn did I choose, and learn all the tricks on how to create a perfect baby bonnet.

 You can find the free instruction below.
 If you want to support my work or need more sizes, purchase the ad-free, printable PDF here.

 Little crochet baby clothes are so cute and so much fun to make.
 I think no one can argue with that.
-And they can be done in a day or two, so super fast if you compare it with a sweater or even very delicate lace shawl which can take you weeks to finish.
+And they can be made from start to finish in a day or two, which is super fast if you compare it with a sweater or even very delicate lace shawl which can take you weeks to finish.

 - YARN: For this pattern, I was using 100% cotton yarn in DK weight.
 I’ve made this bonnet in purple and pink, but you can choose any color you like.
 (HERE!)

 - CROCHET HOOK: I was using a 4.0 mm or G/6 aluminum crochet hook with a simple plastic handle.
 (HERE!)

 - OTHER: And of course a yarn needle (HERE!), stitch markers (HERE!), and a pair of scissors (HERE!).